|

 though it should be said the plant is a pain in the tail

-to dry... the flowers start to go to seed immediately
+to dry... the flowers usually start to go to seed immediately

 when picked.
 I've seem those purple flowers turn